 {\bf Definition.} {\it Multiple Virtual Knot Theory (MVKT)} is the diagrammatic theory generated by diagrams with multiple virtual crossings, using the Detour Axiom stated above in conjunction with the classical Reidemeister moves.
+Note that the virtual Reidemeister moves as shown in Figure~\ref{Figure 1} are consequences of the generalized detour move.
+The figure illustrates virtual Reidemeister moves for the case of one type of virtual and in the generalized theory there are such moves for each type of virtual crossing.
 For a given instantiation of MVKT, a set of virtual crossing types is chosen with a method for indicating them.
-Note that in one aoplication of the detour move, only one virtual crossing type will be used.
-Thus if one excises a sequence of virtual crossings of a given type, then then the new connection will create only virtual crossings of that type.
+Note that in one application of the detour move, only one virtual crossing type will be used.
+Thus if one excises a sequence of virtual crossings of a given type, then the new connection will create only virtual crossings of that type.
 If the excision does not remove any virtual crossings, then the reconnection can use any single virtual crossing type that is available.\\

 Note the two component ``link" with two virtual crossings in Figure~\ref{EFF2}.
 This link is not equivalent to a disjoint union of two circles.
 We will see a proof of this below.
 The figure also illustrates the generalized bracket expansion of a multi-virtual knot with one classical crossing and two virtual crossings.
 We will define the generalized bracket below.
 Figure~\ref{onecomp} shows a two-virtual diagram of one component and a series of detour moves that reduce it to a circle.{\it We conjecture that any single component diagram, decorated only with two virtual crossings, reduces by detour moves to a circle.}\\